 Geary is a great example of a polished and modern, single-purpose software.
-It’s open-source (because you don’t want others reading your emails) and pleasing to the eye, a combination not easy to come by.
+It’s open-source (because you don’t want others reading your emails and pleasing to the eye, a combination not easy to come by.

 Unfortunately, it’s a Linux-only app, or so I thought, or so it is.
 The following gives some guidelines on how to run Geary on Windows.
 It can be done, but requires many steps and it doesn’t work very well for the time being.

-Issues running Geary on Windows 10
+Why you shouldn’t use Geary on Windows 10

 - Inconsistent behaviour of window maximize button, taskbar button and window resize handles.
 Possibly an issue of the X11 server.